 The Reaching Home Campaign had five Workgroups in addition to a Coordinating Committee.
 The Workgroups helped drive creative and collaborative solutions to prevent and end homelessness in Connecticut.

 The Coordinating Committee helped coordinate the Reaching Home Campaign and provides guidance to Reaching Home Workgroups.
 Additional functions included:

 - Assisting Workgroups with agenda and direction

 - Disseminating information

 - Setting legislative agendas and priorities for sessions

-The Task Groups of the Campaign are meant to be time-limited groups focused on resolving a specific, established problem with a key set of deliverables and expected outcomes.
+The Task Groups of the Campaign were time-limited groups focused on resolving a specific, established problem with a key set of deliverables and expected outcomes.
 Additional functions include:

 - Identifying systems efficiencies and barriers